 - Outline the ASA's responsibilities.

-- Provide Joint Providership, templates, checklists, and forms for activity design process and ACCME documentation.
+- Provide templates, checklists, and forms for the activity design process and ACCME documentation.

-- Review and approve all advance marketing materials for compliance of ACCME criteria, SCS and policies PRIOR to dissemination.
+- Review and approve all advance marketing materials for compliance with ACCME criteria PRIOR to dissemination.

 - Review disclosure grid and provide guidance on acceptable mechanisms to resolve any conflicts of interest (COI).